Aparnaraha/JAVASCRIPT/README.md

 # Javascript_Session
-I have Covered this session with 5 different Projects.So basically javascript works-"Everything in javascript happens inside an Excecution Context.
+I have Covered this session with 5 different Projects.
+So How basically javascript works-"Everything in javascript happens inside an Excecution Context.

  # How website front-end works (Client Side)?